cortex-js/cortexjs.io/src/docs/compute-engine.md

 ### Other Versions

-A non-minified module, `compute-engine.esm.js`, is also available, which may be useful for debugging.
+A non-minified module which may  be useful for debugging is available as `dist/compute-engine.esm.js`.

-## Dictionaries
+## Standard Library

-Expressions reference symbols and functions that are defined in dictionaries.
+Expressions reference symbols and functions that are defined in libraries.

-By default, new `ComputeEngine` instances include a robust set of functions and symbols, grouped in several dictionaries.
+By default, new `ComputeEngine` instances include a robust set of functions and symbols, the standard library, grouped in several sub-libraries.

 <div class=symbols-table>